ChantalMP/Unsupervised-Pre-Training-on-Patient-Population-Graphs-for-Patient-Level-Predictions/shell_files/readme.md

 # shell files to reproduce results

+all files need to be started from the repository root

 ## pretrain model for all folds of TADPOLE / MIMIC-III dataset
 - pre_training_mimic.sh: pre-training with feature and block-wise masking
 - pre_training_tadpole.sh: pre-training with random masking